Holland St & College Ave Mobility Improvements

 Please be assured that they will all be OK given the abundance of dedicated infrastructure they enjoy.
 We also own and occasionally use a car, and we are happy to trade a fraction of the space dedicated to cars for improvements like those being considered here.

-Keith Anderson about 2 years ago
+Keith Anderson almost 3 years ago

 Overall this looks great!
 Thank you for prioritizing safety!